cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 indistinguishable from a secret sharing of an invalid measurement, e.g., a number larger than 10.
 This means that DAFs are vulnerable to attacks from malicious clients attempting to disrupt the computation by submitting invalid measurements.
-Thus VDAFs are designed to allow the servers to detect and remove these measurements prior to aggregation.
+VDAFs are designed to allow the servers to detect and remove these measurements prior to aggregation.
 We refer to this property as robustness.